aosousa/url-shortener/client/README.md

 ```

 ### Run End-to-End Tests with [Cypress](https://www.cypress.io/)
-A production build (folder ```dist```) must be available before running this command.
+Note: A production build (folder ```dist```) must be available before running this command.
+You can create a production build with the ```npm run build``` command.

-Both the client and the server must also be running in order for this to work correctly.
+Both the client and the server must also be running in order for this command to execute correctly.

 ```sh
 npm run test:e2e